 - Warehousing and storage: If you need lot management, refrigeration, temperature control, or other special storage needs

-- Product details: How many SKUs you need stored, each product’s weight and dimensions (length, width, and height to calculate dimensional weight and determine whether they need a pallet, shelf, or bin); if they contain hazardous materials or are classified as dangerous goods
+- Product details: How many SKUs you need stored, each product’s weight and dimensions (length, width, and height to calculate dimensional weight and determine whether they need a pallet, shelf, or bin); if they contain hazardous materials or are classified as HAZMAT or dangerous goods

 - Packaging: If you will use the 3PL’s plain materials or your own custom branded boxes; if you prefer boxes or poly mailers; if you need kitting and assembly services; if you will offer bundles